The History of the ISI

 The ISI essentially went into hibernation until 1947 when the next Session was held in New York.

-Stuart Rice (President, 1947–1953), who was the primary organizer, had an ambitious goal of adapting the ISI to a new era.
+Stuart Rice (President, 1947–1953), who was the primary organiser, had an ambitious goal of adapting the ISI to a new era.

 Modification of Mission